-Directions: Start a discussion about apps that learners use on iPad at home or school.
-Then talk about apps that they or their parents or guardians use on devices at home.
+Directions: Start a discussion about the apps that learners use on iPad at home or at school.
+Then talk about the apps that they - or their parents or guardians - use on devices at home.

-Takeaway: Reinforce the idea that apps aren't just on phones but also on watches, tablets, computers, and even TV.
+Key point: Reinforce the idea that apps aren't just on phones but also on watches, tablets, computers and even on TVs.

-Extension: Go deeper into a few examples of apps, asking learners who the app is designed for, what it does, and why they think it was made.
+Extension: Go deeper into a few examples of apps, asking learners who the app is designed for, what it does and why they think it was made.